cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 An attacker can control an input for an address generation function.
 This leads to a birthday attack, which significantly decreases the security space.
-To overcome this, we need to separate the inputs for different kind of account types: a security break of one account type shouldn't impact the security of other account type.
+To overcome this, we need to separate the inputs for different kind of account types: a security break of one account type shouldn't impact the security of other account types.

 ### Initial proposals